 Employers prefer to hire senior software engineers, but this desire most frequently leads to overstated requirements to candidates.
 AI, machine learning, and data science are developing rapidly, however, these technologies are only in the initial stages of their potential growth.
 So it’s next to impossible to find professionals with high enough qualifications 0n the US software development job market.

 In order to solve the talent shortage gap, employers can expand their search radius—both on the national and international levels.
 You can establish cooperation with software engineers in any part of the world and feel no difference between remote and local cooperation, what with all of the communication and management tools available today.
 In addition, it can be helpful to introduce onboard training to ensure that newcomers have no skill deficiencies.

 Companies provide insufficient upgrade training, which encourages employees to find external sources for professional development.
 This tendency puts businesses at risk of losing tech talent not only on a company scale but in terms of the general tech workforce—dissatisfied employees often decide to change their growth area.

 Employers can solve the talent shortage problem by keeping up with the general tech development trends and providing employees with the most relevant training.
 Staff should feel they have room for professional growth within their company as well as the opportunity to build marketable skills.

 Most experienced tech professionals are expensive, to put it simply.
 Many businesses, despite looking for senior developers, are struggling to meet their needs.
 Few developers are ready to lower their expectations, and keep looking for more attractive offers.
 Consequently, organizations often end up hiring developers with insufficient skills for the ongoing projects, or cannot find the people they need at all.

 A potential solution to this problem is hiring developers from abroad.
-Many companies have been looking for developers in the CEE region — there are many experienced developers for a better price.
+Many companies have been looking for tech talent in the CEE, a region with a large number of experienced developers for a better price.